 Florentino is a well-rounded prospect who is often praised for his leadership qualities and physical, hard-hitting brand of hockey.
 He has a heavy point shot that hits the net on a consistent basis.
 Florentino can skate pucks out of danger from his own zone.
 His hockey sense and technical skills need further improvement and polishing.
 Florentino has the prototypical size and attitude of a punishing defender with some skating and technical skills

 Florentino skated for Providence College as a sophomore in 2014-15.
-The Friars were one of the top teams in the country — finishing tied for second in Hockey East with Boston College and receiving an at-large NCAA tournament berth.
-Florentino's overall game remains a work in progress in terms of consistency and positional play and he will likely spend at least one more season in college before signing a pro contract.
+The Friars were one of the top teams in the country—finishing tied for second in Hockey East with Boston College and receiving an at-large NCAA tournament berth.
+Florentino's overall game remains a work in progress in terms of consistency and positional play and he will likely spend at least one more season in college before signing a pro contract, but he certainly possesses some top-four potential.
 Long-term he figures to bring a nice combination of combativeness and skill to the Buffalo lineup and should fit in well with the other young defensemen in the Sabres' system.